\"Writing.Com

 “‘An’ den ol’ Moses be gone, too— fo’ sho!
 Moses’ nostrils flared as he stomped his foot down hard for emphasis.
 ‘An’ I means it, boss!’ he sternly warned, threatening never to set foot in Papa’s barn again.

-“I had never seen Moses so forceful toward Papa, who grumbled annoyance but conceded to Moses’ ploy.
-The only qualifying race Papa could find was for non-winners of two races lifetime at a much higher claiming tag than he wanted at twelve-five.
+“I had never seen Moses so forceful toward Papa, who grumbled annoyance but conceded to Moses’ ploy., though further aggravated that the only qualifying race Papa could find was for non-winners of two races lifetime at a much higher claiming tag than he wanted at twelve-five.

 “As Papa had so adamantly pointed out, Cohasset’s racing form was pathetic at lower claiming levels, now stepping up in class to nearly triple the original value.
 Morning line odds and the betting public confirmed it, too, sending Cohasset to the gate at 50-to-1.